Of course, there’s a lot to consider when planning such a lengthy road trip….

 Budgeting

-I generally start by using Tripadvisor when looking at accomodation options.
+I generally start by using Tripadvisor when looking at accommodation options.
 I then turn to Booking.com to make the final booking.
 Booking.com has always worked well for us on our travels and we get a Genius discount for our loyalty.
 I also used airbnb and then made a choice based on facilities, location, reviews and cost.
-I always choose acccomodation that has a flexible free cancellation policy, I think it’s worth the extra pennies.
+I always choose acccommodation that has a flexible free cancellation policy, I think it’s worth the extra pennies.
 We ideally wanted free parking and breakfast included or kitchen facilities so we could get away quickly in the morning to our next destination or to see the local sights if we were hanging around for a few days.
 So loads to consider!

 Driving abroad.